phoenixframework/phoenix/guides/contexts.md

 We implemented `total_item_price/1` which accepts a `%CartItem{}` struct.
 To calculate the total price, we simply take the preloaded product's price and multiply it by the item's quantity.
 We used `Decimal.mult/2` to take our decimal currency struct and multiply it with proper precision.
 Similarly for calculating the total cart price, we implemented a `total_cart_price/1` function which accepts the cart and sums the preloaded product prices for items in the cart.
 We again make use of the `Decimal` functions to add our decimal structs together.

 Now that we can calculate price totals, let's try it out!
 Visit [`http://localhost:4000/cart`](http://localhost:4000/cart) and you should already see your first item in the cart.
 Going back to the same product and clicking "add to cart" will show our upsert in action.
-Your quantity should now show be two.
+Your quantity should now be two.
 Nice work!

 Our cart page is almost complete, but submitting the form will yield yet another error.